 Launching at the end of May, The Empathy Museum's new podcast and interactive art project invites listeners to hear the stories of people’s lives while taking a walk in their shoes.
 Housed in a giant travelling shoebox the exhibit holds a diverse collection of shoes and audio stories that explore our shared humanity.

 "Walk a Mike in My Shoes aims to show how the physical act of pulling on a person’s pair of shoes has a remarkable power to connect you to them.
 The podcasts will act as a reminder that everybody has a story or a part of their character that may surprise you and that people should not be judged until you have seen things from their perspective."

 Walk a Mile in My Shoes features a wide range of stories covering all aspects of life.
 From a Syrian refugee to a sex worker, a war veteran to a neurosurgeon, visitors are invited to walk a mile in the shoes of a stranger whilst listening to their story.
 Launching as a podcast on May 25th, episodes feature a separate, stand-alone story each week with over 150 stories/shoes collected so far.
 Listen to the host storytellers – among them nurses, neurosurgeons, farmers, bell ringers, driving instructors, florists and wheelchair basketball players – from the UK and across the world, immerse the listener in the stories of their lives.
-You can listen to a selection of the stories on SoundCloud.
+You can listen to the stories as a series of podcasts on acast and iTunes.